seanpreston/quaderno-api/sections/contacts.md

 }
 ```

 This will return `200 OK` if the update was a success along with the current JSON representation of the contact.
-If the user does not have access to update the contact, you'll see `403 Forbidden`.
+If the user does not have access to update the contact, you'll see `401 Unauthorized`.

 ## Delete contact
 `DELETE /contacts/1.json` will delete the contact specified and return `204 No Content` if that was successful.
-If the user does not have access to delete the contact, you'll see `403 Forbidden`.
+If the user does not have access to delete the contact, you'll see `401 Unauthorized`.